-The COVID-19 pandemic may also result in an increase in death claims for the Company.
-The Company has a limited exposure to mortality risk as the level of death benefit offered is a relatively low portion of the overall value of all policies and a significant part of the risk is ceded to a primary reinsurer.
+The Company has, overall, experienced in 2020 a non-material impact on death claims as a result of Covid-19.
+The impacts of Covid-19 on mortality risks are expected to remain non material, since the Company has a limited exposure to mortality risk as the level of death benefit offered is a relatively low portion of the overall value of all policies and a significant part of the risk is ceded to a primary reinsurer.